teafr/Text-Editor-app/README.md

 It's a Windows Forms Application which contains JSON file with introductory words.
 Button "Fix text" has two stages.
 I control these stages with help of bool variable.
 I have methods for enabling and disabling buttons and methods for correcting text.
-I guess, project will grow in future (I have an idea of replacing abbreviations etc), so I'll add some new features later.
+I guess, project will grow in future, so I'll add some new features later.